-The brown pelican is a large dark brown bird with whitish yellow necks and black feet and legs.
+The brown pelican is a large dark brown bird with whitish-yellow necks and black feet and legs.
 They have a very large, hooked beak equipped with a huge pouch.
 They have short legs and webbed feet, large wings that span up to 2 meters.
-They can soar for hours on these wings and when they see feed, they fold up their wings and dive, opening their pouches up as they hit the water, scooping up the fish.
+Furthermore, they can soar for hours on these wings and when they see the feed, they fold up their wings and dive, opening their pouches up as they hit the water, scooping up the fish.

 Brown pelicans breed in California and after breeding, they may be seen as far north as the southern BC Coast.
 The brown pelican is strictly a marine bird and is never far from water.
 They prefer estuaries and bays.

 Brown pelicans feed on small fish that they capture by diving, they are the only pelican species that feed in this fashion.
 After capturing the fish, they squeeze the water from the pouch.
 They point the beak up and slide the fish down their throats.
 The seagulls gather around them in a frenzy, eating the catch as it falls from their beaks.
 Brown Pelican’s diet consists almost entirely of fish such as smelt and anchovies.
 Brown Pelicans also eat some crustaceans and occasionally scavenge for food during lean times.